bhellerich815/phase-1-js-project/README.md

 ## Overview

 ### This app is designed to randomly show you dog photos, and you will be able to like or dislike the photo.
-This should raise your awareness of different breeds of dogs.
-Underneath each photo, you should see a breed name and short description of the dog breed.
+You will see the name of the breed, what the dog is bred for and what its temperament is, along with a photo of the dog.

 ## Features